-All Department of Education elementary schools will be invited to participate in the 2014 STEM Matters NYC Elementary Science Expo.
-Projects from elementary schools across New York City that exemplify student interest, curiosity and a desire to explore the mysteries of the world will once again be on display.
-New this year:
+All Department of Education elementary schools are invited to participate in the 2014 STEM Matters NYC Elementary Science Expo on Friday, June 13, 2014.
+Projects from elementary schools across New York City that exemplify student interest, curiosity and a desire to explore the mysteries of the world will be on display.
+This year:

 Click here to download the STEM Matters NYC Elementary Science Expo Teacher Handbook.

 The New York Botanical Garden (NYBG) is providing a variety of opportunities for K-5 science and classroom teachers preparing for the Elementary Science Expo.